 Flatweave rugs originate from India, and are often still woven according to traditional methods, using a shuttle loom and a mix of cotton and/or wool.
 This technique means they're durable and, as they're typically small, they're perfect as hallway runners or in kitchens.

 Knotted rugs are created by twisting individual threads around the warp – by hand – and tightly knotting them to secure them in place.
 It's no mean feat, and because of the hand craftsmanship involved, they're a real investment piece.
 Dense and durable, these rugs lend themselves well to a cosy room.

 When it comes to picking the right rug material, it's a matter of taste as well as tactics – balance how you want it to look with how often you're able to clean it, and how much it'll get walked over.
-We like natural fibres for their authentic look and feel, but there are advantages to synthetic fibres, too.
-So before it's crunch time, work out exactly where your rug's going to live, and what purpose it needs to serve.
+Work out exactly where your rug's going to live, and what purpose it needs to serve.

 Wool rugs are the most popular.
 And we can see why they're a hit: they’re durable, have a soft pile, and hold colour well, so they lend themselves to lots of interior styles.
-Most of our rugs are a blend of New Zealand wool, which creates a plush, dense pile in striking colours.
+Most of our rugs are a blend of New Zealand wool, which creates a plush, dense pile.

 Allergy sufferers rejoice: synthetic rugs are here for you.
 Typically made from polyester or polypropylene, they shed less than natural materials, and are durable and easy to clean.